NotPentium/NFS_ElectronicsTeamToolbox/Providentia/READ_ME.md

-# DAQ Library
+# Providentia Library

-Welcome to the DAQ (Data Acquisition) library!
+Welcome to the Providentia (Data Acquisition Board) library!
 This library serves as a centralized repository for various documents related to our DAQ acquisition board project.
 The DAQ board is designed to capture data from multiple sensors, process it using a microcontroller, and store the results on a micro SD card.